edahelsinki/sideR/README.md

 # sideR

-This is an attachment to the following manuscript:
+sideR has been described in the following manuscript:

 Kai Puolamäki, Emilia Oikarinen, Bo Kang, Jefrey Lijffijt, Tijl De Bie.
 Interactive Visual Data Exploration with Subjective Feedback: An